 - Business Opportunities in Africa Briefing, organised on 27th February 2012, with H.E.
 Mr Abhimanu Kundasamy, High Commissioner of Mauritius to the UK, H.E.
 Carlos dos Santos, High Commissioner of Mozambique to the UK, Ms Sylvie Aboa-Bradwell, director of PCAP, and Mr David Smith, Chairman of the British African Business Alliance, as speakers.

-Further Pitching Africa briefings were carried out in 2013 in the City.
-We are planning to carry out future activities related to our Pitching Africa project, including several Dragons’ Den-style sessions aimed at providing a platform for aspiring entrepreneurs from the African Diaspora to find investors.
+Further Pitching Africa briefings were carried out in 2013 in the City, and in 2015 at SOAS.
+We are planning to carry out future activities related to our Pitching Africa project -watch this space.

-To maximise our capacity to engage and educate African communities and key stakeholders on topics that are of relevance to African peoples and the African continent, we launched the publication of the PCAP Policy Brief in January 2011.
+To maximise our capacity to engage and educate African communities and the general public on topics that are of relevance to African peoples and the African continent, we launched the publication of the PCAP Policy Brief in January 2011.

 The first issue, which highlighted Somaliland’s achievement of democracy and peace, and the need for its recognition, was included in a book celebrating the 20th anniversary of Somaliland’s declaration of independence.
 This book was launched on 18th May 2011 at the influential think tank Chatham House, during a meeting chaired by Lord Eric Avebury.